Trump vows not to participate in virtual debate with Biden

 WASHINGTON (AP) — President Donald Trump vowed Thursday not to participate in next week’s debate with Democratic nominee Joe Biden after organizers announced it will take place virtually because of the president’s diagnosis of COVID-19.

-“I’m not going to do a virtual debate” with Biden, Trump told Fox News, moments after the Commission on Presidential Debates announced the changes due to Trump’s diagnosis.
+“I’m not going to do a virtual debate,” Trump told Fox Business News, moments after the nonpartisan Commission on Presidential Debates announced the changes.

-That cast serious doubts on whether the event will go forward, even as Biden’s campaign vowed that its candidate will participate.
+The shakeup comes a week before Trump and Biden were set to square off for the second presidential debate in Miami.
+Biden’s campaign insisted its candidate was ready to move forward, but the future of the event is now in serious doubt.

+The Commission on Presidential Debates made the decision unilaterally, citing the need “to protect the health and safety of all involved with the second presidential debate.”

 “Vice President Biden looks forward to speaking directly to the American people,” deputy Biden campaign manager Kate Bedingfield said in a statement.

-It is more evidence that the race remains defined by the virus, even as Trump has attempted to underplay it.

-The announcement from the nonpartisan Commission on Presidential Debates cited a need “to protect the health and safety of all involved with the second presidential debate.”
-The candidates will “participate from separate remote locations” while the participants and moderator remain in Miami, it said.

-The announcement came a week before Biden and Trump were scheduled to face off in Miami.

-Biden, for his part, said he and Trump “shouldn’t have a debate” as long as the president remains COVID positive.

-Biden told reporters in Pennsylvania that he was “looking forward to being able to debate him” but said “we’re going to have to follow very strict guidelines.”
+Biden said earlier in the week that he was “looking forward to being able to debate him” but added “we’re going to have to follow very strict guidelines.”
+He said he and Trump “shouldn’t have a debate” as long as the president remains COVID positive.

+The Commission on Presidential Debates announced early Thursday the candidates would “participate from separate remote locations” while the participants and moderator remain in Miami, it said.
+Moments later, Trump vowed to skip the event entirely.

-Trump fell ill with the virus last Thursday, just 48 hours after debating Biden in person for the first time in Cleveland.
+He fell ill with the virus last Thursday, just 48 hours after debating Biden in person for the first time in Cleveland.
 While the two candidates remained a dozen feet apart during the debate, Trump’s infection sparked health concerns for Biden and sent him to undergo multiple COVID-19 tests before returning to the campaign trail.

 Trump was still contagious with the virus when he was discharged from Walter Reed National Military Medical Center on Monday but his doctors have not provided any detailed update on his status.
 According to the Centers for Disease Control and Prevention, those with mild to moderate symptoms of COVID-19 can be contagious for as many as — and should isolate for at least — 10 days.